 There was an atmosphere of friendliness in the centre.
 It was evident that the four residents living in the house were all friends who enjoyed each others company and chose to engage in numerous activities together.
-Residents spoke about plans to visit a Christmas market the following week and their plans for holidays in 2022.
-Staff were observed to chat and joke with the residents present on the day of inspection.
 The provider had a Rights coordinator within the service and information on residents rights was available for residents.
-There had been one complaint in the preceding period which had been appropriately responded to.
-Staff were observed to interact with the residents present on the day of inspection in a respectful and supportive manner.
+Staff were observed to interact with the residents in a respectful and supportive manner.
 For example, knocking and seeking permission to enter the residents bedroom.